 - Click to select between and play the live video via player Webcomponents or Quick Time.
 The live video is played via webcomponents by default, and other types of players are supported for the browser, such as MJPEG, and VLC.
-You are required to download and install the player to play the live video. - Click and it displays Click to enable two-way audio and the icon turns into Click the icon again to stop two-way audio. - Click the icon again to stop live view. - Click occupation to capture the picture. - Click to start recording and the icon turns into for again to stop recording. - Click to enable digital zoom function and the icon turns into .
-Then drag the mouse towards low right direction to draw a rectangle on the image as the desired zoom.
+You are required to download and install the player to play the live video. - Click $\stackrel{\P}{=}$ and it displays $\stackrel{\P}{=}$.
+Click to enable two-way audio and the icon turns into $\stackrel{\P}{=}$.
+Click the icon again to stop two-way audio. - Click to start live view and the icon turns into .
+Click the icon again to stop live view. - Click to capture the picture. - Click for to start recording and the icon turns into Click the icon again to stop recording. - Click to enable digital zoom function and the icon turns into the interview towards low right direction to draw a rectangle on the image as the desired zoom.
 After viewing it you can click any place of the picture to get back to normal picture. - Click the on the toolbar to enter the regional exposure operation mode and the icon turns into Then drag the mouse to draw a rectangle on the image as the desired exposure region. - Click the on the toolbar to enter the regional focus operation mode and the icon turns into.
-Then drag the mouse to draw a rectangle on the image as the desired focus region. - Click to display the Drag the slider to adjust the volume.
+Then drag the mouse to draw a rectangle on the image as the desired focus region. - ullet Click ullet to display the ullet Drag the slider to adjust the volume.